 If, after the abatable period expires, an inspection reveals that the violations are not corrected and arrangements satisfactory to the Code Enforcement Official have not been made, the license for the unit may be revoked.
 If the unit is vacant, it shall remain vacant.

 Violations.
-It shall be a violation of this chapter to commit or to permit any other person to commit any of the following acts:
+It shall be a violation of this article to commit or to permit any other person to commit any of the following acts:

-To lease, let, or allow the occupancy of a unit without obtaining a license where required by this chapter.
+To lease, let, or allow the occupancy of a unit without obtaining a license where required by this article.

-To fail to register a property as required by this chapter.
+To fail to register a residential rental property as required by this article.

-To refuse to permit inspections required under this chapter for a unit.
+To refuse to permit inspections required under this article for a unit.

-To fail to perform the duties established by this chapter if such person is an owner or a manager of a unit.
+To fail to perform the duties established by this article if such person is an owner, property manager or property management company.

-To fail to perform the duties established by this chapter if such person is an occupant of a unit.
+To fail to perform the duties established by this article if such person is an occupant of a unit.

-To place false information onto or omit relevant information from an application for a registration or license.
+To place false information onto, or omit relevant information to register a unit from, an application for a license.

-To fail to comply with any other provision of this chapter.
+To fail to comply with any other provision of this article.

 Allowing occupancy of a unit after the license has been revoked: a fine of not less than $500 per unit for each month the violation exists or a term of imprisonment not exceeding 90 days, or both.
 Each month the violation exists constitutes a separate violation.
-Notwithstanding the foregoing, no fines shall be imposed for any period during which the unit is vacant and the owner, Operator, and/or manager is taking affirmative action to correct the violations.
+Notwithstanding the foregoing, no fines shall be imposed for any period during which the unit is vacant and the owner, property manager, and/or property management company is taking affirmative action to correct the violations.

-Failure to seek a license.
-The owner or manager shall be sent a thirty-day notice of violation, warning him/her of his/her failure to comply with the terms of this chapter.
-If he/she does not comply at the end of 30 days, a fine of not less than $500 per unit for each month the violation exists or a term of imprisonment not exceeding 90 days, or both.
+Failure to seek a license: The owner, property manager or property management company shall be sent a thirty-day notice of violation, warning him/her of his/her failure to comply with the terms of this article.
+If he/she does not comply at the end of 30 days, there shall be a fine of not less than $500 per unit for each month the violation exists or a term of imprisonment not exceeding 90 days, or both.
 Each month the violation exists constitutes a separate violation.

-In addition to prosecution of persons in violation of this chapter, the Code Enforcement Official or any duly authorized agent of the City may seek such civil or equitable remedies, including injunctive relief and other measures to enforce this chapter in any court of record of the Commonwealth of Pennsylvania, against any person or property, real or personal, to effect the provisions of this chapter.
+In addition to prosecution of persons in violation of this article, the Code Enforcement Official or any duly authorized agent of the City may seek such civil or equitable remedies, including injunctive relief and other measures, to enforce this article in any court of record of the Commonwealth of Pennsylvania, against any person or property, real or personal, to effect the provisions of this article.

-The provisions of this section and the provisions of this chapter governing revocation, suspension or nonrenewal of licenses shall be independent, non-mutually exclusive, separate remedies, all of which shall be available to the City as may be deemed appropriate.
+The provisions of this section and the provisions of this article governing revocation, suspension or nonrenewal of licenses shall be independent, nonmutually exclusive, separate remedies, all of which shall be available to the City as may be deemed appropriate.